MakeMeSenpai/Ant_World/README.md

     - Created variants of maya animations some of which need editing but honestly will probably not be, because it took hours
     - Added assets related to seasons.
 Which aren't mobil compatible.Icons from Flaticon.com
     - seasonal functionality, so I don't have  to manually update meaning seasonal decorations is complete!

-- 0.9.6
-    - updated pages to meet lighthouse expectations.
-Getting a score of 95+
-    - add searchable content by creating proper SEO descriptions using key words, and page permissions with robots.txt
-    - optimize photos, loading times, and outside likes using: noopener, webp, etc.
 ___
 ## More Info